opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 ![Open Security Controller Conceptual Architecture](./images/osc_architecture_concept.png) *Figure 1: Open Security Controller Conceptual Architecture*

 **Virtualization Infrastructure Management Layer**: As illustrated in Figure 1, it is very common to host applications across multiple virtualization environments.
-Examples for these could be one or more Openstack environments, container based environments and various combinations of the networking stack (SDN controllers, native networking solutions and variety of orchestration engines).
+Examples for these could be one or more OpenStack environments, container based environments and various combinations of the networking stack (SDN controllers, native networking solutions and variety of orchestration engines).
 Each environment is different for integrating security controls such as Next Gen firewalls (NGFW), Intrusion Prevention Systems (IPS), Web Application Firewalls (WAF) and Application Delivery Controllers (ADC) and transparently inserting these in the network fabric.

 **Security Function Management Layer**: In each of these datacenter environments, traditional security function managers (element managers) are used to manage physical security appliances in datacenters to provide controls at the edge of datacenters also known as north-south protection.
 In addition to these physical appliances, there is a need to seamlessly integrate virtualized security functions/appliances in the diverse virtualized environments.